nandomgu/wienerlinien/README.md

 1. Locate the stop ID for your desired Vienna stop

+Method a) Use the stopids.csv for reference, find the name of your stop, and confirm with the GPS coordinates.

- Use the stopids.csv for reference, or seek the specific service on https://www.wienerlinien.at/fahrplaene -> pick the desired service and open the services pdf, look for your stop and  check the bottom right corner. for example, here are the stops of the U1 U-bahn https://www.wienerlinien.at/documents/11594409/11604245/fahrplan-metro-u1-oberlaa-leopoldau.pdf/af987b85-1837-b694-472b-e907b0db01ec?version=1.0&t=1760333266535
+ Method b) seek the specific service on https://www.wienerlinien.at/fahrplaene -> pick the desired service and open the services pdf, look for your stop and  check the bottom right corner. for example, here are the stops of the U1 U-bahn https://www.wienerlinien.at/documents/11594409/11604245/fahrplan-metro-u1-oberlaa-leopoldau.pdf/af987b85-1837-b694-472b-e907b0db01ec?version=1.0&t=1760333266535

 2. copy and paste the function into  your R/python

 3. (optional) include an alias for your stop inside the list/dictionary of the aliases in the function.
 For example, "CBR2prater" is an alias for the tram stop 387 right in front of cbr.

 4a.
 To run from a python or R session, call the function:
 ```{r}
 get_wiener_times(<STOPID>, max_window=15) # services coming in the next 15 minutes